Auslan Students in Numbers

-This course is taught by both Deaf and hearing teachers.
-There is no prerequisite.
-At the end you will receive a Statement of Attendance if you attend to more than 12 hours of the course.
+This course is taught by deaf teachers.
+There is no prerequisite and at the end you will receive a Statement of Attendance at the end of the course.

 Our nationally accredited Auslan courses are perfect for people who want to take their Auslan skills to the next level and to obtain formal qualifications.